Collect and utilize customer preferences at scale

 Serve personalized experiences

-Validate recommendation accuracy
+Validate accuracy

-Goal: determine if personalized experiences are meeting expectations and then make adjustments based on customer feedback
+Determine if personalized experiences are meeting expectations

-Validate recommendation accuracy
+Validate accuracy

-Goal: determine if personalized experiences are meeting expectations and then make adjustments based on customer feedback
+Determine if personalized experiences are meeting expectations

 Design principles